thomassuedbroecker/absolute-beginner-node-red-flow/documentation/steps/5-add-input-form.md

 ![](../images/add-input-form-04.png)

-* Add a function node and insert following code and wire the nodes
+* Add a `function` node and insert following code and wire the nodes

+The code ensures that the data will be save in the right JSON format we need.

 ```javascript
 var data = {};